Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Traffic Simulation

-Traffic simulations are indispensable for the development and testing of \ac{AV} software in a secure and cost-efficient manner.
-Environments such as CarRacing\cite{brockman_openai_2016}, Duckietown\cite{paull_duckietown_2017}, AirSim\cite{shah_airsim_2018}, Sim4CV\cite{muller_sim4cv_2018}, L2R\cite{herman_learn--race_2021} are designed to facilitate the training of basic ego agent driving policies capable of controlling vehicles without the influence of surrounding agents.
-To enhance the fidelity of traffic simulations and develop driving policies that can genuinely interact with their environment, it is essential to integrate traffic agents.
-Platforms like \cite{dosovitskiy_carla_2017,vinitsky_nocturne_2022, amini_vista_2022, scott_scenario_2023, althoff_commonroad_2017} support the use of replay agents that follow pre-recorded trajectories and routes.
-The design of reactive agents is introduced through the use of rule-based agents that can deviate from prerecorded plans and make local decisions, as implemented in \cite{wymann_torcs_2000,leurent_environment_2018,santara_madras_2021,caesar_nuplan_2021, zhou_smarts_2021, cai_summit_2020}.
-Finally, learning-based agents employed in platforms such as \cite{quiter_deepdrive_2020, palanisamy_multi-agent_2020, sun_intersim_2022, xu_bits_2023, lavington_torchdriveenv_2024} can be used to generate behavior that is not constrained by predefined rules.
+Simulators such as CarRacing\cite{brockman_openai_2016}, Duckietown\cite{paull_duckietown_2017}, AirSim\cite{shah_airsim_2018}, Sim4CV\cite{muller_sim4cv_2018}, L2R\cite{herman_learn--race_2021} are designed to facilitate the training of basic \ac{AV} driving policies capable of controlling vehicles without the influence of surrounding entities.
+To enhance the fidelity and develop driving policies that can genuinely interact with their environment, it is essential to integrate surrounding traffic.
+Platforms like \cite{dosovitskiy_carla_2017,vinitsky_nocturne_2022, amini_vista_2022, scott_scenario_2023, althoff_commonroad_2017} support the use of dynamic entities with replay-behavior.
+The design of reactive agents is introduced through the use of rule-based behavior functions that can deviate from prerecorded plans and make local decisions, as implemented in \cite{wymann_torcs_2000,leurent_environment_2018,santara_madras_2021,caesar_nuplan_2021, zhou_smarts_2021, cai_summit_2020}.
+Learning-based entities, as used in platforms such as \cite{quiter_deepdrive_2020, palanisamy_multi-agent_2020, sun_intersim_2022, xu_bits_2023, lavington_torchdriveenv_2024}, and language-based entities \cite{fu_limsim_2024}, enable the generation of behaviors that are not constrained by predefined rules.
 To this end, many simulators have evolved into or been adapted as more general platforms that support multiple techniques.
-For example, \cite{lopez_microscopic_2018, bernhard_bark_2020} support both replay and rule-based agents, \cite{kothari_drivergym_2021} supports replay and learning-based agents, while \cite{li_metadrive_2022, gulino_waymax_2024} support all categories.
-A detailed comparison of the aforementioned open-source traffic simulation environments is presented in Table \ref{tab:simulators}.
-In this table, multi-agent refers to the capability of simulating multiple agents, which allows users to control the behavior of all objects within the simulation environment.
-Sensor sim indicates the presence of implemented sensor models (e.g., camera, lidar, and radar) that provide input for the simulation.
+For example, \cite{lopez_microscopic_2018, bernhard_bark_2020} support both replay and rule-based behavior, \cite{kothari_drivergym_2021} supports replay and learning-based behavior, while \cite{li_metadrive_2022, gulino_waymax_2024} support all categories.
+A detailed comparison of the aforementioned microscopic traffic environments is presented in Table \ref{tab:simulators}.
+Here, multi-entity refers to the capability of simulating multiple entities, which enables the control of all objects within the simulator.
+Sensor sim indicates the presence of implemented sensor models (e.g., camera, lidar, and radar).
 Expert data pertains to human demonstrations or rollout trajectories collected using an expert policy.
-Sim-agents refer to agent models used for simulating dynamic objects, such as other vehicles or pedestrians.
-Real data denotes the ability to import real-world driving data into the simulation.
-Finally, traffic agents specify the types of traffic agents available within the simulator: Replay denotes replay agents; Rule refers to rule-based agents; and Learn indicates learning-based agents.
+Sim-entities refer to entity behavior functions used for simulating dynamic objects.
+Real data denotes the ability to import real-world driving data.
+Finally, traffic behavior specifies the types of dynamic entity behavior available defined in Sec.\ref{sec:dynamic_entity_behavior}.